The Photometric LSST Astronomical Time-series Classification Challenge (PLAsTiCC): Selection of a performance metric for classification probabilities balancing diverse science goals: Results

 \subsection{Representative classifications}

 We apply the log-loss and Brier metrics to the classification output from \snmachine.
 While the classification methods described in \citet{lochner_photometric_2016} refer to the idealized subset of the \snphotcc\ data, these approaches are the state-of-the-art in classification of extragalactic transients.
-We present in Table~\ref{tab:snmachineresults} the log-loss and Brier scores assuming an equal weight per object.
-Table~\ref{tab:snmachineresults} also contains the ranking of classifier performance under each metric.
+We present in Figure~\ref{fig:snmachineresults} the rankings under the log-loss and Brier score metrics assuming an equal weight per object.

 We apply our metrics to the classification output from \snmachine\ applied to the \snphotcc\ dataset as an example of representative light curves and representative classifiers used in extragalactic astronomy.
-We present in Table~\ref{tab:snmachineresults} the log-loss and Brier scores assuming an equal weight per object, as well as the original \snphotcc\ metric described in Section~\ref{sec:deterministic}.
-Table~\ref{tab:snmachineresults} also contains the ranking of classifier performance under each metric.
+We present in Figure~\ref{fig:snmachineresults} the rankings of each classifier under the log-loss and Brier scores assuming an equal weight per object, as well as the original \snphotcc\ metric described in Section~\ref{sec:deterministic}.

 The Brier score, log-loss, and \snphotcc\ FoM are in agreement as to the first- and last-ranked classifiers.
 This consensus indicates that both of the potential \plasticc\ metrics are roughly consistent with our intuition about what makes a good classifier, providing an anchor between accepted notions of an appropriate metric and the metrics of probabilistic classifications under consideration here.
 One should be careful not to generalize, however, as the rankings under the three metrics are not identical.